Dr-andai/Bayesian-Workfolow/README.md

 # Probability Distribution

+This is a learning repository, focused on grasping maths and coding concepts in probability.

 This repository sets to offer an Introduction to Probability Distribution by looking into different types of distribution.
-We'll attempt to visualize Bernoulli, Binomial, Possion and Gaussian Distribution.
+We'll attempt to visualize Discrete distributions (Bernoulli, Binomial, Possion and Geomtric Distribution.)
 The Code snippets and notes are borrowed from https://github.com/tirthajyoti/Stats-Maths-with-Python/blob/master/Prob_Distributions_Discrete.ipynb

+We then build on conitnous probability, tackle Gausian distribution

 In addition, the project covers some basic introduction to Think Bayes and Simulations